Dewera/Lunar/README.md

 - Imports and delay imports are resolved
 - Relocations are performed
 - Image sections are mapped with the correct page protection
-- Exception handlers are initialised for SEH
+- Exception handlers are initialised
-- A security cookie generated and initialised
+- A security cookie is generated and initialised
 - DLL entry point and TLS callbacks are called

 ----